A Legacy of Lace (Part One): Introducing Charlotte Treadwin

 Charlotte Treadwin and Frances Bury Palliser came from very different backgrounds, but were united by their interest in lace-making.

-Charlotte Treadwin and Frances Bury Palliser beat the author of this article in the Queen magazine by just over ten years.
+Charlotte Treadwin and Frances Bury Palliser beat the author of this article in The Queen magazine by just over ten years.
 They presented their collections of lace samples to the new museum intending them to be studied by designers and artisans.
-Charlotte’s gift arrived on August 22nd 1868, and Frances presented hers on May 29th 1869.
+Charlotte’s gift arrived on August 22nd 1868.
+Frances presented hers on May 29th 1869.

-Their contribution to RAMM and snippets of their own intriguing careers were reported in the regional and national press.
+Regional and national press reported their contribution to RAMM and snippets of their own intriguing careers.
 There is so much more to these two women than their mutual interest in collecting ‘scraps of ancient lace’.

-The first wing of the museum had been opened in 1868.
-It was viewed as ‘the most important modern building in Exeter’.
+The first wing of the museum opened in 1868.
+People viewed it as ‘the most important modern building in Exeter’.
 It incorporated a free library, a reading room, the schools of science and art, and an art gallery.

-As the city’s memorial to Prince Albert, the project was proposed by Sir Stafford Northcote, Conservative MP for Exeter and Secretary to Prince Albert for the Great Exhibition of 1851.
-The vision was to build ‘the fittest form of a local memorial (because it would) continue to future generations the special benefits to which the person to be honoured had in his lifetime most devoted himself.’
+Sir Stafford Northcote was the Conservative MP for Exeter and Secretary to Prince Albert for the Great Exhibition of 1851.
+He proposed the museum as the city’s memorial to Prince Albert.
+The vision was to build ‘the fittest form of a local memorial [because it would] continue to future generations the special benefits to which the person to be honoured had in his lifetime most devoted himself.’

 The lace-maker’s story

-By 1868, Mrs Treadwin’s business was well established at 5 Cathedral Close.
-The daughter of an Exmoor farmer, she had arrived in Exeter via Woodbury.
-The 1841 census records Charlotte Dobbs and her sister living at Darby’s Cottages in Woodbury.
-Charlotte had been apprenticed to a Mrs Passmore, a dressmaker, on leaving her Exmoor home.
-At Woodbury she is described as a milliner.
-The word was commonly used to describe a dressmaker and supplier of small wares, including trimmings and lace.
-It’s likely that Dobbs was also connected with a lace school and dealers in the area.
+By 1868, Charlotte’s business was prospering at 5 Cathedral Close.
+The daughter of an Exmoor farmer, she arrived in Exeter via Woodbury.
+Then became an apprentice to dressmaker Mrs Passmore.
+Later, the 1841 census records her as a milliner living with her sister living at Darby’s Cottages in Woodbury.
+At this time the word ‘milliner’ often describes a dressmaker and supplier of small wares, including trimmings and lace.
+It is likely Charlotte was connected with a lace school and dealers in the area.

 Charlotte became a Royal Warrant holder in 1848, after supplying Queen Victoria with a lace bordered handkerchief.

-Throughout her long career as a lace-maker, teacher, designer and businesswoman, Treadwin collected samples of English and Continental laces.
-The samples were collected as reference to be examined, analysed and sometimes unravelled to explore how they were made.
+Throughout her long career as a lace-maker, teacher, designer and businesswoman, Charlotte collected samples of English and Continental laces.
+She kept this reference collection for examination, analysis and sometimes destruction.
+She could replicate the techniques in the samples by carefully unravelling them.
 They informed Treadwin’s own practice of design and making lace, including experimental pieces.
-Many of the samples were eventually assembled together in a large album.
-Each page was arranged meticulously and stitched onto coloured satin according to type and technique by Charlotte’s assistant Ellen Herbert.
+Later Charlotte’s assistant Ellen Herbert assembled the samples into a large album.
+She arranged each page meticulously.
+She stitched the samples onto coloured satin according to type and technique.
 Ellen left the album to the museum on her death in 1928.